-One of the biggest advantages of 3D printing is its design flexibility.
-3D printing allows for the design and print of more complex geometries, which often can't be achieved with traditional manufacturing methods, either as a single part or at all-each new part or change in part design requires a new tool, mold, die, or jig to be manufactured to create the new part.
+One of the biggest advantages of 3D printing is design flexibility.
+3D printing allows for the design and print of more complex geometries, which often can't be achieved with traditional manufacturing methods, either as a single part or at all without high costs and long lead times.
+Designing without restriction allows for the creation of new designs to potentially increase performance, reduce material and weight, and consolidate part counts of assemblies into single parts.